adku1173/acoupipe/sphinx/source/contents/documentation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A manipulation of object characteristics according to a certain
-random distribution can be achieved by the use of the :code:`BaseSampler` derived classes included in the :code:`sampler.py` module.
+random distribution can be achieved by using the :code:`BaseSampler` derived classes included in the :code:`sampler.py` module.
-All :code:`BaseSampler` derived classes are representing random processes that can be used to manipulate the attributes of Acoular's objects according to a specified distribution.
+All :code:`BaseSampler` derived classes represent random processes that can be used to manipulate the attributes of Acoular's objects according to a specified distribution.
 A random process is defined by a random variable and a corresponding random state.
 Both properties are attributes of all :code:`BaseSampler` derived classes.
 AcouPipe offers a variety of different types of samplers in the :code:`sampler.py` module.
-The random variable that can be passed to class instances of the sampler module must be an derived from or be part of the :code:`scipy.stats` module.
+The random variable that can be passed to class instances of the sampler module must either be derived from or be part of the :code:`scipy.stats` module.

 This example illustrates how the RMS value of two white noise signals can be sampled according to a normal distribution.
-Therefore, an instance of the :code:`BaseSampler`
+For this purpose, an instance of the :code:`BaseSampler`
 derived :code:`NumericAttributeSampler` class is used.
-The two white noise signal objects are given as targets to the sampler object.
+The two :code:`WNoiseGenerator` objects are given as targets to the sampler object.
 New RMS values following a normal distribution are assigned to the :code:`WNoiseGenerator` objects each time the sample method of the :code:`NumericAttributeSampler` object is evaluated.

 .. code-block:: python